 October 27 – November 18, 2017

-During the open house, the Cedar City Temple and surrounding grounds will be open to the general public.
-Tours will be held Monday-Saturday.
-Admission is free.
+During the open house, the Cedar City Temple and surrounding grounds were open to the general public.
 Following the dedication, only Latter-day Saints with “temple recommends” will be permitted to enter the building.
-The grounds will still be open to the public.
+The grounds will remain open to the public.

 Cedar City Temple Cultural Celebration